shotgunsoftware/developer.shotgunsoftware.com/docs/ja/quick-answers/troubleshooting/storage-root-primary-error-message.md

 ---
 layout: default
-title: WARNING: Storage Root Primary Could Not Be Mapped to a SG Local Storage
+title: WARNING Storage Root Primary Could Not Be Mapped to a SG Local Storage
 pagename: review-error-message-root
 lang: ja
 ---